Cygnus (constellation): Stars

+Exoplanets

 Cygnus is one of the constellations that the Kepler satellite surveyed in its search for exoplanets, and as a result, there are about a hundred stars in Cygnus with known planets, the most of any constellation.
 One of the most notable systems is the Kepler-11 system, containing six transiting planets, all within a plane of approximately one degree.
 It was the system with six exoplanets to be discovered.
 With a spectral type of G6V, the star is somewhat cooler than the Sun.
-The planets are very close to the star; all but the last planet are closer to Kepler-11 than Mercury is to the Sun, and all the planets are more massive than Earth, and have low densities.
-The planets have low densities.
+All the planets are more massive than Earth, and all have low densities; and all but one are closer to Kepler-11 than Mercury is to the Sun.
 The naked-eye star 16 Cygni, a triple star approximately 70 light-years from Earth composed two Sun-like stars and a red dwarf, contains a planet orbiting one of the sun-like stars, found due to variations in the star's radial velocity.
 Gliese 777, another naked-eye multiple star system containing a yellow star and a red dwarf, also contains a planet.
 The planet is somewhat similar to Jupiter, but with slightly more mass and a more eccentric orbit.
 The Kepler-22 system is also notable for having the most Earth-like exoplanet when it was discovered in 2011.